 Annotate: To mark up, comment on, or underline writing.
 In the margins of your book you need to ask questions of the writer, summarize a paragraph with a key word, note similarities in word choice, and in general, take notes.
 This is your way of communicating with a writer (even dead ones), and making sure you understand what is written.
 It also helps to prepare you for in-class discussions.
 Do this with a pen or pencil - hi-lighters prevent you from actually talking back to the text (ever try writing with one of those yellow markers?).
 Another hint, with longer works, is to use an index card as a bookmark and note page numbers of important quotes or descriptions.

 Audience: Remember, you're writing for somebody else - whoever is reading your work can't get inside of your head or ask you "Uh, what do you mean right here?"
 You have to make your thinking clear to your reader, who is ignorant of what you're trying to say, is always hungry for more detail, and who (in my case) has high expectations.

 Argument: A particular point or belief you are trying to prove.
-This works on two levels: 1) you have the argument for an entire essay (thesis): Sammy is an everyday hero; 2) you have an argument for an individual paragraph (topic sentence): One aspect that makes him an everyday hero is his character flaws.
+This works on two levels: 1) you have the argument for an entire essay (thesis): Rowlandson's religious views color the way she views life in the Narrative; 2) you have an argument for an individual paragraph (topic sentence): Another religious aspect of Rowlandson's Narrative is her depiction of Native Americans.